-For combat, breaching and rescue which probably won’t require you to have the tool in hand for as long the need isn’t quite as pressing but it’s still important to consider a handle for it’s comfort.
-Perfectly smooth handles can help with this but slightly rough handles can make it easier to grip the handle and if you are used to working with your hands textured handles won’t cause you a problem.
+For combat, breaching, and rescue, which probably won’t require you to have the tool in hand for as long the need isn’t quite as pressing, but it’s still important to consider a handle for it’s a comfort.
+Perfectly smooth handles can help with this, but slightly rough handles can make it easier to grip the handle, and if you are used to working with your hands, textured handles won’t cause you a problem.

-The ‘hardness’ of a blade is measured on the Rockwell Scale, this scale measures the hardness of steel by applying first a small load and then a larger load using a 120° spheroconical diamond indenter.
+The ‘hardness’ of a blade is measured on the Rockwell Scale.
+This scale measures the hardness of steel by applying first a small load and then a larger load using a 120° spheroconical diamond indenter.
 The difference in depth of these two indentations demonstrates the hardness of the steel.
 When testing knife steel the Rockwell hardness is denoted by the letters ‘HRC’.

 - 420 stainless steel